This article has links to products and services we love, which we may make commission from.

 While public transportation isn’t generally stellar in New England, there are several excellent stops along the train routes that make for a fun day out.

 Hop over to Cambridge for a short day trip

-If you’re really hoping to stay closer to home, try hopping on the MBTA Red Line to Cambridge for a day trip from Boston.
+If you’re really hoping to stay closer to home, try hopping on the MBTA Red Line to Cambridge.

 Less than 20 minutes on the T, leave from South Station (700 Atlantic Ave) heading northbound towards Alewife.

 Get off the Porter stop, which will put you right in the middle of Harvard Square.

 You can spend a whole day in the square, checking out shops and restaurants, as well as exploring the world-famous Harvard University campus.

 To explore more, take a bike tour of Cambridge or rent Blue Bikes and strike out on your own!